 We do not intend to purchase any second-hand machinery or equipment.
-The quotations received from vendors in relation to the above-mentioned objects of the Issue are valid as on the date of this Red Herring Prospectus.
+The quotations received from vendors in relation to the above-mentioned objects of the Issue are valid as on the date of this Draft Red Herring Prospectus.
 However, we have not entered into any definitive agreements with these vendors (except where orders have been placed) and there can be no assurance that the same vendor(s) would be engaged to eventually supply the machinery and equipment or we will get the machinery at the same costs.
 The quantity of machinery and equipment to be purchased is based on management estimates.
-Payments to such vendors shall be made in Indian Rupee and no foreign currency transaction is envisaged for the same except for a few QA/QC/Lab Equipments Majority of the P&M equipment are of Indian origin, however there may be few QA/QC/Lab instruments which the vendors import from abroad, payment of which will be made by our Company in foreign currency.
+Payments to such vendors shall be made in Indian Rupee and no foreign currency transaction is envisaged for the same.
+Majority of the P&M equipment are of Indian origin, however there may be few QA/QC/Lab instruments which the vendors import from abroad, payment of which will be made by our Company in Indian Rupee.

-Further, any additional costs incurred towards applicable taxes, freight charges, installation charges, exchange rate fluctuations, including any contingencies etc. in relation to any of the Objects or any preliminary and pre-operative expense, will be met from internal accruals of our Company.
+Further, any additional costs incurred towards applicable taxes, freight charges, installation charges, exchange rate fluctuations, including any contingencies etc. in relation to any of the Objects or any preliminary and preoperative expense, will be met from internal accruals of our Company.